carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 - "Edit Channel factory arguments to alter how data is read in."
 keypoints:
 - "Channels must be used to import data into Nextflow."
-- "Nextflow has two different kinds of channels, queue channels and value channels.
-Data in value channels can be used multiple times in workflow.
-Data in queue channels are consumed when they are used by a process or an operator."
+- "Nextflow has two different kinds of channels, queue channels and value channels."
+- "Data in value channels can be used multiple times in workflow."
+- "Data in queue channels are consumed when they are used by a process or an operator."
 - "Channel factory methods, such as `Channel.of`, are used to create Channels."
 - "Channel factory methods have optional arguments, e.g. `checkIfExists` , that can be used to alter the creation and behaviour of a channel."
 ---